How to Choose the Right Car Seat

 Understand Car Seat Rules and Recommendations

 Each state has their own set of laws concerning when and how a car seat has to be used for a child, and the American Academy of Pediatrics has also issued its own recommendations.
-You have to at least comply with your state’s legal requirements, and then we suggest you also follow what the AAP says.
-As of Spring 2020, here are their recommendations:
+You have to at least comply with your state’s legal requirements, and then we suggest you also follow what the AAP says, here are their recommendations:

 • Infants and toddlers should remain rear facing until they are at least two years old.
 If your child is larger than what your infant car seat can accommodate but still younger than 2, that may mean they need to switch to a rear facing convertible seat, although some infant car seats have higher weight limits that might keep them in the infant seat longer.
 Rear facing is safest, so the longer your baby or toddler can remain rear facing, the better.